 Nanaimo is a port city located on Vancouver Island (BC Canada).
 Aka "Harbour City", Nanaimo was previously known as "Hub City" attributing to its central location on the island.
-The city has a total area of approx 91 km2 (35 ml2) and population around 87,000.
+The city has a total area of approx 91 km2 (35 ml2) and population over 92,000.
 Nanaimo is approx 40 mi (65 km) from Vancouver BC (across Strait of Georgia), approx 100 ml (160 km) north of Victoria BC (Vancouver Island) and approx 195 ml (315 km) north of Seattle WA (USA).

 Nanaimo Port Authority operates inner Harbour Basin marina which provides mooring for smaller ships.
 WE Mills Landing and Marina provides mooring for larger vessels.
 Nanaimo's cruising season runs between early May and early October.